paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-084-department-of-energy.md

 (17) Sponsor and assist in educational and training activities identified as critical skills needs for future workforce development at Department research and development facilities.

-**(b) Use of facilities** Any of the activities authorized by subsection (a) of this section may be conducted through Department research and development facilities.
+**(b) Use of facilities** Any of the activities authorized by subsection (a) may be conducted through Department research and development facilities.
 The Secretary may designate facilities conducting such education activities as “Laboratory Cooperative Science Centers”.

-**(c) Funding** The Secretary is authorized to accept non-Federal funds to finance education activities described in subsection (a) of this section.
+**(c) Funding** The Secretary is authorized to accept non-Federal funds to finance education activities described in subsection (a).

 ### Statutory Notes